qtalr/lab-03/README.md

-# Lab 03: Descriptive assessment of datasets
+# Lab 03: Trace the datascape

 ## Preparation